 Quick Rundown Of DuroMax XP10000E

-- Gas powered technology: run your generator with gasoline For long lasting power.
+- Powerful DuroMax engine: a 439cc OHV DuroMax Engine powers The XP10000E Gas powered technology: run your generator with gasoline for long-lasting power.

 - Maximum power: with DuroMax MX2 technology, get the maximum power from each of the 120 volt receptacle.
 Choose between operating the generator at both 120 V and 240 V Simultaneously, or at 120 only with full power.

-- Powering everyone anywhere: like all DuroMax generators, the XP10000E is EPA and CARB approved For use in all 50 States.
+- Powering everyone anywhere: like all DuroMax generators, the XP10000E is EPA and CARB approved for all 50 States

 From our perspective, the DuroMax XP10000EH seems to outperform its counterpart in terms of fuel and technology.
 Yet, it does not mean that XP10000E is inferior when compared to other portable generators in the current market.
 Hopefully, you now understand why DuroMax has a foothold in the generator market after reading our review about DuroMax XP10000EH vs XP10000E.